jasmainhuy/MNXB01-Projet-2019/Workplan.md

 - Section 3 contains a few examples of what kind of information you could get from the data.
 Decide on at least three interesting results to produce.
   - Jasmain - 3.3 example "The warmest and coldest day of each year"
   - Estelle - 3.4 example "The mean temperature of each year"
-  - Philip - Personal examples:  "Temperature distribution for each day during winter for each year", "Mean temperature distribution during winter for each year", "Temperature distribution for Christmas Eve every year"
+  - Philip - "Temperature per year at a given time in a given town"

 - At least one of them should be our own idea and should not come from Section 3